I Don't Like Talking.

 I quite often dance around the house to music like a maniac.
 I used to love rollercoasters and watching a table slide across the floor during a ghost hunt.
 That’s when I’m in the moment (not that I do those things anymore).
 I can scream and shout on a rollercoaster and “oh my god, how is that possible”, on a ghost hunt.

 It’s because in those moments, I don’t have to think about what to say, because the drama is happening and it comes naturally.
-I don’t like talking, but I love feeling unselfconscious.
+It’s also exciting and I’m far from bored with the conversation then!

 Give Me Adrenaline, Not Chit Chat